cran/eurostat/vignettes/eurostat_tutorial.md

 Overall, the eurostat package includes the following functions:

     clean_eurostat_cache    Clean Eurostat Cache
+    cut_to_classes          Cuts the Values Column into Classes and Polishes the Labels
     dic_order               Order of Variable Levels from Eurostat Dictionary.
     eu_countries            Countries and Country Codes